Investigating History: For Teachers

 DESE does not mandate that schools or districts use any specific curricular materials.
 Investigating History is intended to provide schools with a vetted, high-quality curriculum and professional development option that is directly aligned to the Massachusetts History and Social Science Framework.
 Whether to adopt these resources will be a decision made on a local level.

 For teachers, schools, and districts who do choose to use the Investigating History materials, DESE is committed to helping them implement the curriculum thoughtfully within their given context, including identifying, training, and certifying professional development providers who are equipped to support districts and schools with the adoption and use of the materials.
-Depending on availability, grant funding may also be offered to cover some of the costs of implementing Investigating History.
+DESE has awarded over $1.5 million in grants to districts to support the costs of implementing Investigating History through the 2024-25 school year.

 If you have questions or would like more information about Investigating History and available ongoing support and professional development, please email InvestigatingHistory@mass.gov.